 A moral antirealist says that there is no fact of the matter about what is right and wrong.
 There are, broadly, two ways this could go.
 On the one hand, an antirealist could think that all moral judgements are false.
 This includes judgements we would ordinarily think true and ordinarily think false.
 Thus, on this account, both "inflicting gratuitous suffering is wrong" and "inflicting gratuitous suffering is right" are false.
 They do not think this because they think 'anything goes' but rather because there are no moral facts (propertied or otherwise) to make any judgements true.
 However, it is an alleged consequence of this view that anything does, in fact, go.
 (This view is called error theory.)
 On the other hand, an antirealist could think that all moral judgements are not the kind of thing that could be true or false because they are not judgments of (moral) fact.
 Rather, they are expressions of attitudes or norms that an agent is committed to.
 On this account, "inflicting gratuitous suffering is wrong" does not mean to represent some feature of the world, wrongness, which is co-present with any inflicting of gratuitous suffering.
 Nor a fact which is related to such act.
 Rather, it expresses our distaste for inflicting gratuitous suffering or our commitment to the norm that it is not sensible to inflict gratuitous suffering on others.
 While these two accounts differ in substance, the important part for my purposes is that both views think there is no such thing as moral facts, and thus no way in which it is true that something is right or wrong.

 II.
 Each of these views has serious problems.
 I begin with moral antirealism.
-The basic and longstanding issue with any moral antirealism is, no matter how ingenious the formulation, that ultimately, anything goes.
+The basic and longstanding issue with any moral antirealism is, no matter how ingenious the formulation, that ultimately, it seems to imply that, in some sense, anything goes.
 What do I mean by that?
-What I mean is that if moral antirealism is true, then it is impossible that there could be any objective criteria, or grounds, for condemning or praising any action whatsoever.
+What I mean is that if moral antirealism is true, then it is impossible that there could be any standpoint-independent criteria, or grounds, for condemning or praising any action whatsoever.
+By 'standpoint-independent' I mean independent of some or other perspective, such as your own or that of someone else.
 Suppose a person in front of you starts torturing another person, but you are an antirealist.
 You will almost certainly feel anger and condemn this this.
 You will likely try and stop them.
 You will feel that it is insensible of them to be doing what they are doing, and sensible of you to stop them.
-However, you would neither be right, and they wrong, to do so.
-There is nothing in your account of morality that you can point to that would show that what this person is doing is wrong, except for your own negative feelings towards it.
+However, you would neither be (standpoint-independently) right, and they (standpoint-independently) wrong, to do so.
+There is nothing in your account of morality that you can point to that would show that what this person is doing is wrong, except for your own negative feelings, your own standpoint, towards it.

-It is worth adding that sophisticated non-cognitivists (the view that moral claims cannot be true or false) would be outraged by my depiction of their view.
-They would say that complaining about the fact that there are no (moral) facts of the matter to adjudicate moral disputes is precisely to miss the point of their account, which attempts to show that looking for such a criterion is to misconceive the nature of morality.
+It is worth adding that sophisticated non-cognitivists (the view that moral claims are not the kind of thing that are true or false) and subjectivists (who think that there are only standpoint-dependent moral facts) would be outraged by my depiction of their view.
+They would say that complaining about the fact that there are no (moral) facts of the matter to adjudicate moral disputes is precisely to miss the point of their accounts, which attempt to show that looking for such a criterion is to misconceive the nature of morality, or to ask of it more than we should feel is required.
 If we are to dispute them, they will say, it should be on these grounds.
 Such accounts are usually buttressed with complicated accounts or analyses of moral reason and behaviour.
-However, no matter how much I try to understand these views, they always come out sounding implausible and gerrymandered.
-Morality is the kind of thing where we do wish to appeal to something independent of our own mere feelings or attitudes towards something, and whether or not that thing turns out to be moral properties or facts, there is something more going on here.
+However, no matter how much I try to understand these views, they always come out sounding, to some extent, implausible and gerrymandered.
+Morality is the kind of thing where we do wish to appeal to something independent of our own mere feelings or attitudes towards something, and whether or not that thing turns out to be moral properties or facts, there seems to be something more going on here.
 There is truth and falsity, right and wrong, or at least some kind of validity and invalidity, in matters of morality.
 I don't pretend to have refuted antirealism here, just to show what is, in my view, its primary difficulty.
 Onto realism.

 If the moral realist has it that the moral facts are non-natural, a serious issue arises.
 Given that moral facts do not figure in the spatiotemporal nexus of the universe (because they are non-natural) they could be changed entirely without us noticing.
 For example, take two nearly identical worlds.
 In the first world, there is a finite set of non-natural moral rules R1 governing all actions.
 Suppose these rules roughly correspond to the values that appear to manifest themselves in our actual world.
 In the second world, there is also a finite set of non-natural moral rules, R2, governing all actions, except each of the rules in R2 is the negation of the corresponding rule in R1.
 The worlds are identical in all but these moral rules.
 Suppose now that each world is identical to the actual world, with all of our systems of morality, passions, desires, viewpoints, cultures, etc. One problem is that if realism is true, we can never know if we are in a world like the first, where the normative properties line up with our actual judgements, or if we are in a world like the second, where the normative properties are orthogonal to our actual judgements.
 However, even more fatal for realism, even if we did know all of the realist moral facts, they do not actually seem to be the thing that would determine what is right and wrong in each of these worlds.